ehmicky/autoserver/docs/pagination.md

 GET /rest/users/?after=eyJwIjpbIjEiXX0
 ```

-One can use `has_next_page` in the response to know when to stop iterating.
+One can check `has_next_page` in the response to know when to stop iterating.

 The `filter` and `order` arguments must remain the same across all batches.